 There are over 7,000 registered underground petroleum and hazardous substance storage tanks located at approximately 2,700 facilities in the State of Iowa.
 The Iowa Department of Natural Resources Underground Storage Tank (UST) program is responsible for protecting public health and the environment, in particular groundwater, by preventing petroleum and hazardous substance discharges to the greatest extent possible.
 The staff provides technical expertise, training, and outreach to underground storage facility owners and operators.

-Ethanol information regarding converting an existing UST system to E-blend fuel (greater than 10 percent ethanol by volume)
+There are three documents regarding converting your existing UST system to E-blend fuel (greater than 10 percent ethanol by volume).

 Document 1 - Ethanol Conversion, is a guidance document explaining the DNR's concern with E-blend fuel.